Learn about actual and potential costs

 Where can I purchase Pharmacy Benefit Management Services?

-There are about 100 companies operating in the PBM service market, which is highly concentrated and competitive.
-The top three suppliers, Express Scripts, CVS Health Corporation and UnitedHealth Group, control more than 80.0% of total market revenue.
-High barriers to entry contribute to high market concentration by reducing the number...
+There are about 70 companies operating in the PBM service market, which is highly concentrated and competitive.
+The top three suppliers, Cigna, CVS Health Corporation and UnitedHealth Group, control about 80.0% of total market revenue.
+High barriers to entry contribute to high market concentration by reducing the number of businesses...
 Subscribe to learn more.

 Questions to ask potential suppliers